Self-Adjusting Mutation Rates with Provably Optimal Success Rules: Introduction

-A key ingredient in this proof is a lemma proving that the mutation rate used by the \oea with self-adjusting mutation rates is, at all times during the optimization process, very close to the \emph{target mutation rate} $\rho^*(\LO(x),s) \approx \ln(s+1)/\LO(x)$, which we define as the unique mutation rate that leads to success probability $1/(s+1)$.
+A key ingredient in our proof is a lemma proving that the mutation rate used by the \oea with self-adjusting mutation rates is, at all times during the optimization process, very close to the \emph{target mutation rate} $\rho^*(\LO(x),s) \approx \ln(s+1)/\LO(x)$, which we define as the unique mutation rate that leads to success probability $1/(s+1)$.

 We also extend our findings to the \oeares considered in~\cite{DoerrW18}.
-This resampling \oea variant is technically more challenging to analyze, since the probabilities of the conditional standard bit mutation operator (which enforces to flip one bit) are more complex to handle, but also because the concept of target mutation rates ceases to exist for fitness levels $\ell \geq \tfrac{s}{s+1} n$: it is impossible to achieve success rates of $1/(s+1)$ or higher for such values of $\ell$ without accepting duplicates as offspring.
+This resampling \oea variant is technically more challenging to analyze, since the probabilities of the conditional standard bit mutation operator (which enforces to flip at least one bit) are more complex to handle, but also because the concept of target mutation rates ceases to exist for fitness levels $\ell \geq \tfrac{s}{s+1} n$: it is impossible to achieve success rates of $1/(s+1)$ or higher for such values of $\ell$ without accepting duplicates as offspring.
 In this regime, the mutation rate approaches zero, and the \oeares resembles Randomized Local Search (RLS), which flips in each iteration exactly one randomly chosen bit.
 This behavior is desirable since the optimal number of bits to flip in solutions $x$ with $\LO(x)\ge n/2$ is indeed equal to one.

-In contrast to the unconditional \oea, our bound for the expected running time of the self-adjusting \oeares does not have a straightforward closed-form expression.
+In contrast to the unconditional \oea, our bound for the expected running time of the self-adjusting \oeares does not seem to have a straightforward closed-form expression.
 A numerical evaluation for dimensions up to $n=10\,000$ shows that the best running time is achieved for success ratio $s \approx 1.285$.
-With this choice (and using again $F=1+o(1)$), the performance of the self-adjusting \oeares is almost indistinguishable from \oearesopt, the best possible \oeares variant using in each iteration the optimal mutation rate.
+With this choice (and using again $F=1+o(1)$), the performance of the self-adjusting \oeares is almost indistinguishable from that of the \oearesopt, i.e., the \oeares using the optimal fitness-dependent mutation rate.
 Both algorithms achieve an expected running time for $n=10\,000$ which is around $0.404n^2$.